 Kids can understand the Temptation of Jesus.
-Use this object lesson to explain Matthew 4:1-11 during the children’s moment in your church on Sunday, March 1, 2020 (the first Sunday of Lent).
+Use this object lesson to explain the Temptation of Jesus during the children’s moment in your church.
+(We recommend for the first Sunday of Lent).
 Watch the example video and print the teaching notes below.
 Use it in your children’s ministry or Sunday School.

 Children’s Message “Not by Bread Alone” The Temptation of Jesus